-Set up an online reservation system so that each household party is assigned 6 feet of space in all directions.
+Set up an online reservation system so that each group is assigned 6 feet of space in all directions.
 This includes in front and behind.
-Parties can be up to 10 people.

 Increase ventilation from the outside.
 Open windows and doors.
 Consider getting air cleaners or upgrading air filters.

 Food and drinks are allowed

 Moviegoers can eat or drink in the screening room, at their assigned seats.
 Groups can be up to 6 people from 3 households.
 Each group must stay 6 feet from others.

 People can also eat outside the movie screening room, if there is a designated eating area 12 feet from other people

 Action required: The Health Order requires that businesses post certain signage for their customers during the coronavirus pandemic.
 This poster meets of all the signage requirements for movie theaters.
 It is in English, Spanish, Chinese, and Filipino.

 Action required: The Health Order requires that businesses post certain signage during the coronavirus pandemic.
 This poster meets the requirement for communicating indoor risk, for all businesses doing indoor operations.

 Action required: All businesses must post information for their staff about how to report violations of COVID-19 health orders at the workplace.
 It is in English, Spanish, Chinese, and Filipino.
 You can also download this poster in 11x17 size.

 Poster with message encouraging SF residents to get vaccinated for COVID-19.
 All SF businesses are required to post this in employee breakrooms.
 In English, Spanish, Chinese, and Filipino.